danelahman/temporal-millet/README.md

 Temporal Millet, like original Millet, gives you two options to run programs:

 - The first option is a web interface, accessible at `web/index.html`, which allows you to load one of the built-in examples or enter your own program, and then interactively click through all its (non-deterministic and asynchronous) reductions or introduce external interrupts.
 The web interface of Temporal Millet also showcases an interactive state that tracks temporal information.
-It is also available at <https://joosepgit.github.io/temporal-millet/>.

 - The second option is a command line executable run as